Must-Ask Interview Questions for Every Job

 The reasoning behind this question is two-fold.
 On one hand, it helps interviewers determine what you consider to be your greatest assets.
 But, it also helps them feel out your confidence level in your abilities—and whether or not you try to claim undue credit.

-You want to come across as capable and confident, but not arrogant.
-To do this, don’t over exaggerate your skillset or boast about a successful project that was really more of a team effort.
 Instead, give an example of something no one seems to be able to do quite like you can at work.
-Ideally, list a transferable skill (like intimate knowledge of a useful software) and a soft skill, which can be just as valuable.
+List a transferable skill (like intimate knowledge of a useful software) and a soft skill, which can be just as valuable.
 About 36% of employers look for multitasking skills; 31% look for initiative; and 21% look for creative thinking.

 You don’t need to memorize a bunch of stats or rhyme off absolutely every detail about the company.
 But, well in advance of your interview, visit the potential employer’s website (especially the About Us page), as well as their social media accounts.
 47% of interviewers said that they wouldn’t offer a job to a candidate if they had little knowledge of their company.